Don Fambrough: Later life

 Fambrough remained involved in Kansas football leading up to his death, and would occasionally take part in team practices.
 The school dedicated a bench overlooking Memorial Stadium to him in 2007.
 Fambrough is known for his hatred of rival Missouri and gave an annual anti-Missouri speech to the football team before each Border War game.

 Personal life

 Fambrough married his wife, Delfred Few, on October 4, 1941.
 Del, who taught English for many years at Lawrence High School, preceded him in death on November 17, 2001.
 The couple had two children, sons Robert and Preston.

 Death

-Farmbrough died September 3, 2011 at his home in Lawrence, Kansas from head injuries sustained in a fall.
+Fambrough died September 3, 2011, at his home in Lawrence, Kansas from head injuries sustained in a fall.
 He was survived by two children, four grandchildren, and one great-grandchild.